Summary: With a well-planned eBook marketing strategy, you can begin generating qualified leads. So, how does one get started? Read on to learn more.

 7. Try guest blogging on authority sites

 Guest blogging is one of the most popular methods used by authors from all walks of life to promote eBooks.
 Not only does it enhance your authority and reach, but it also promotes your resources to those who are interested and passionate about your subject.
-Make a list of all the sites with good online authority, and then pitch a few guest posts.
+Make a list of all the sites with good online authority, and then pitch a few guest posts related to your content marketing.

 8. Invest time in traditional email outreach